 Once you’re happy with your page, click “publish” and choose your publishing domain:

 In just a few steps, you can have an optimized post-click landing page live on the web and ready to convert without writing a single piece of code!
 Instapage handles everything for you code-free.

 You can also embed HTML widgets (YouTube video, social media widget, exit intent forms, etc.) on your page by adding the HTML codes in the “settings” menu.

-Creating landing pages has never been this easy — until now.
-So, what are you waiting for?
-Start building your page and generating more leads, today!
+Creating post-click landing pages has never been this easy — until now.
+So, sign up for an Instapage Enterprise demo today.